YJ7599/MiMedGit/README.md

 ```
 library(shiny)

-runGitHub('MiPairGit', 'yj7599', ref = 'main')
+runGitHub('MiMedGit', 'yj7599', ref = 'main')
 ```

 ## Troubleshooting Tips

-If you have any problems for using MiPair, please report in Issues (https://github.com/YJ7599/MiPairGit/issues) or email Hyo Jung Jang (hyojung.jang@stonybrook.edu).
+If you have any problems for using MiPair, please report in Issues (https://github.com/YJ7599/MiMedGit/issues) or email Hyo Jung Jang (hyojung.jang@stonybrook.edu).

 * Tip 1.
 For the local implementation, to ensure no fail builds, you may need to remove all the pre-installed R packages on your computer or start it all over again after re-installing R and R Studio completely.